 The Georgia Parent Mentor Partnership is an alliance of parents and professionals working together to improve outcomes for students with disabilities by enhancing communication and collaboration between families, educators and the community.

-Parent mentors also work to support integration of students with disabilities into the community.
+Parent mentors also work to support the integration of students with disabilities into the community.
 They often work with community partners to increase vocational training and job opportunities as well as recreational options for students.
-In some districts, parent mentors work with private and public organizations to improve graduation rates of students with disabilities through implementing research-based programs designed to keep students in school and working toward a general education diploma.

 The Parent Mentor Partnership was founded in 2002 when six school districts partnered with the Georgia Department of Education Division for Special Education Services and Support to hire parent mentors to infuse family engagement into school and district activities.
 The mentors, who would serve as members of their special education leadership teams, were funded partially by the GADOE and partially by the school district.
 Mentors were responsible for providing information to parents of students with disabilities to assist them in navigating the special education system and in identifying activities that could help improve outcomes for their children.
 They also supported teachers and administrators in planning and implementing activities that would support family involvement.